jakubKuznik/tcp-checksum/README.md

+# TCP checksum calculation
-# A small example that shows how to compute tcp checksum and especially how to fill function with data correctly.
+A small example that shows how to compute tcp checksum and especially how to fill function with data correctly.